Vvkmnn/books/README.md

 # Books

-A collection of books & resources I've enjoyed using.
-Feel free to explore/recycle/pull as you like.
-All code included here is my own interpretation, and should in no way reflect on the authors & works used.
+A collection of books & resources I've enjoyed exploring and often come back to.
+All code included here is my own interpretation unless otherwise stated, and should in no way reflect on the authors & works used.

 ## Python